tantsandras/mm/content/podcastEpisodesFolder/lorena-and-the-limpet.md

   explicit content,
   listener discretion is advised.
-Somebody once told me the world has gone around me i aint the sharpest tool in the shed...
+Somebody once told me the world is gonna roll me
+  I aint the sharpest tool in the shed...
   Joe!
   [Laughter]
   I helped you out.
 Wow.